pl44t/Tetris/README.md

-Unfinished Tetris browser project used a lot of ai for the code
+Unfinished Tetris browser project.
+Used a lot of AI for the code